 1947 Early member, Society of Industrial Designers (SDI) with Grant Featherston, Frederick Ward, Richard Haughton James and Selwyn Coffey.

-1948 Opened Good Design shop, later New Design Pty Ltd, 55 Hardware Street (between Little Bourke Street and Lonsdale Streets), Melbourne where Burke exhibited and sold her fabrics as well as furniture by design by Clement Meadmore, Grant Featherstone and others.
+1948 Opened Good Design shop, later New Design Pty Ltd, 55 Hardware Street (between Little Bourke Street and Lonsdale Streets), Melbourne where Burke exhibited and sold her fabrics as well as furniture by Clement Meadmore, Grant Featherstone and others.
 This shop had a variety of city locations until it closed the final Richmond outlet in 1967.

 1948 Exhibited, '7 Designers' exhibition, David Jones gallery, Sydney, 30 September - 15 October, 1948 (with James Linton, Gordon Andrews, Steven Kalmar, Richards and Buchanan, Allan Lowe and Professor George Korody).

 1951 Worked on design and furnishings for Ansett's Hayman Island holiday resort, Queensland with architect, Guilford Bell.